BlockBearsV1/BlockBearsV3-Blockchain/README.md

    geth --datadir ./data --rpc --rpcaddr "localhost" --rpcport "8545" --rpccorsdomain "*" --rpcapi "eth,net,web3,personal,miner" --allow-insecure-unlock console
    ```

 9. You are now in the Geth console.
 You can interact with the blockchain using JavaScript commands.
-For example, you can create an account:
+For

 10.